 - a) Determine if breathing is adequate.
-Assess oxygen saturation (SpO2) with portable pulse oximeter (required on all transport units since 2012). - If patient's ventilations are not adequate, provide assistance with 100% oxygen using Bag-Valve-Mask (BVM). - (i) For all ages except neonates, 1 breath every 5 seconds (8-12 breaths/min) (manually-activated positive pressure oxygen delivery device is not recommended for this group) (NEW '15) - (ii) For a neonate, 1 breath every 3 seconds (higher rates may be required) (NEW '15) - (2) The decision to oxygenate will be based upon the patient's clinical condition. - (i) SpO2 ≥ 94% is considered normoxia in adults and children.
-Supplemental oxygen is not needed if SpO2 ≥ 94% unless the patient is in respiratory distress, acutely dyspneic, or suffering from suspected CO poisoning.
-Patients in severe respiratory distress may benefit from high flow oxygen from a nonrebreather.
+Assess oxygen saturation (SpO2) with portable pulse oximeter (required on all transport units since 2012). - (1) If patient's ventilations are not adequate, provide assistance with 100% oxygen using Bag-Valve-Mask (BVM). - (i) For all ages except neonates, 1 breath every 5 seconds (8-12 breaths/min) (manually-activated positive pressure oxygen delivery device is not recommended for this group) - (ii) For a neonate, 1 breath every 3 seconds (higher rates may be required) - (2) The decision to oxygenate will be based on the patient's clinical condition. - (i) SpO2 greater than or equal to 94% is considered normoxia in adults and children.
+Supplemental oxygen is not needed if SpO2 greater than or equal to 94% unless the patient is in respiratory distress, acutely dyspneic, or suffering from suspected CO poisoning.
+Patients in severe respiratory distress may benefit from high flow oxygen from a nonrebreather (NRB).